Leica Q2 vs Nikon D6

 Studio photographers will appreciate that the Nikon D6 (unlike the Q2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the Q2 and the D6 are recent models that are part of the current product line-up.
 The Q2 replaced the earlier Leica Q Typ 116, while the D6 followed on from the Nikon D5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the Q2 and D6 can be found, respectively, in the Leica Q2 Manual (free pdf) or the online Nikon D6 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica Q2 and the Nikon D6?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.